giachello/mlgw/README.md

 ## Using the integration

 Beolink speakers (e.g., a [Beolab 3500](https://www.beoworld.org/prod_details.asp?pid=373) in your kitchen) will show up as normal "media_player" devices that you can integrate in your normal lovelace interface.
 I use [mini media player ](https://github.com/kalkih/mini-media-player) because I like that it groups all items together.
+You can control volume and sources from your Home Assistant dashboard.

 ![Mini Media Player](./mini_media_player.png)